-The Audi Q5 is a very safe car that did well in Euro NCAP crash tests.
-However, long-term reliability is harder to judge given that the car and its powertrain are relatively new, while the brand overall hasn't scored particularly well in this are.
-We'd like to see more of the advanced driver aids included as standard, however, and the brand could have performed better in the most recent Driver Power owner survey.
+The Audi Q5 is a safe car that did well in independent Euro NCAP crash tests.
+We'd like to see more advanced driver aids included as standard, however, and the brand could have performed better in the most recent Driver Power owner survey.

 Audi Q5 TFSI e reliability & problems